ncelebic/ansible-redis/README.md

 ## Installing Redis

-### Installing redis from a source file in the ansible role
+### Installing from a source file in the ansible role

 If the environment your server resides in does not allow downloads (i.e. if the machine is sitting in a dmz) set the variable `redis_tarball` to the path of a locally downloaded tar.gz file to prevent a http download from redis.io.
 Do not forget to set the version variable to the same version of the tar.gz. to avoid confusion !